 [CDAI] ≥220 and ≤450) was evaluated in four randomized placebo-controlled studies.
 Two of these studies evaluated Humira for induction of remission (defined as a CDAI <150), one study in individuals who were TNF antagonist naïve (CLASSIC-I) and the other in individuals who had lost response or were intolerant to Remicade (GAIN).
-Two of these studies evaluated Humira for maintenance of remission, both studies in individuals who were TNF antagonist naïve (CLASSIC-II and CHARM).
+Two of these studies evaluated Humira for maintenance of remission, both studies in individuals who were TNF antagonist naïve (CLASSIC-I) and the other INF antagonist naïve (CLASSIC-I) and CHARM).